 Being alone all these months, I think I thought I had to keep being alone and not express myself to others.
 Yes, I have never been happier in my life with who I am and I am still learning to love all parts of myself.
 This includes these dark moments in myself.
 The dark moments that I normally keep to myself and shove way down so even I do not have to deal with it.
 I need to love that part of me too.
 I need to soothe that part of myself as well.
 And I need to let others in when I need them.
 I cannot be happy with who I am if I am not honest about who I am.
 So here I am, pouring it out in words.
 Putting it out in the universe.
 Hoping that at least one person who might also be hanging on to that rusty merry-go-round takes the chance to let go.
 Takes the chance to admit that they too are struggling because 2020 sucks worse than vomiting on the rusty merry-go-round.
 Let go of the ride.
 Reach out to someone.
 Voice your struggles.
 Do it.
 The landing might be painful.
 You might get broken.
 GET OFF THE RUSTY MERRY-GO-ROUND.
 Love those parts of yourself even more.
 In the words of BTS “Sometimes you get to know that broken is beautiful.”
 (I mean come on…you didn’t think I wouldn’t quote them did you?
 Do you not know me at all?).
 So yeah, this is me.
 Broken and beautiful.
 Full of darkness that sometimes cracks through my sunshine.
 This is me saying I don’t want to be an imposter anymore.
 This is me.
 I have depression and anxiety.
 And I love that about myself.

 Oh yeah.
 I didn’t die today.
-I decided to enjoy my spinning out of control life and just live.
-I am the Fat Girl Running and I LOVE Mater’s Junkyard Jamboree.
+I did decide to let go of my rusty merry-go-round and I didn’t die.
+I am Fat Girl loving that I am broken and beautiful Running.
 The experiment continues…